Professor Emeritus / Distinguished Research Professor

-Gyula Gazdag is a director of film, theatre, and television.
-He has been a Professor at TFT since 1993 and has served as the Artistic Director of the Sundance Filmmakers Lab since 1997.
+Gyula Gazdag is a director of film, theater and television.
+He was a professor at the UCLA School of Theater, Film and Television from 1993-2015 and has served as the artistic director of the Sundance Filmmakers Lab since 1997.

-Most of Gazdag’s films had been banned for shorter or longer periods of time in Communist Hungary, some also had been denied foreign exhibition.
+Most of Gazdag’s films were banned for shorter or longer periods of time in communist Hungary; some also had been denied foreign exhibition.

 For the stage, he directed Candide, The Bald Soprano, The Abduction From the Seraglio, The Tempest, Tom Jones and The Hothouse, among many others.